 Prior to 1856, the Seminary was located in the cities where the professor also served a congregation as pastor.
 Philadelphia and New Alexandria, Pennsylvania; Coldenham, New York; and Northwood and Cincinnati, Ohio, all served as centers for theological training.
 In 1856, the Seminary was located in Allegheny, now North Side, Pittsburgh, Pennsylvania, and continued in that location until 1924.

-In 1924, our main building, Rutherford Hall, formerly belonging to Durbin Horne of the Horne Department Store, was purchased in the Point Breeze area of the East End of Pittsburgh.
-The three-story brick mansion was completely renovated in 1960-1961, when a chapel was added in commemoration of the 150th anniversary of the Seminary's founding.
+In 1923, our main building, Rutherford Hall, formerly belonging to Durbin Horne of the Horne Department Store, was purchased in the Point Breeze area of the East End of Pittsburgh.
+The three-story brick mansion has been renovated several times, including work in 1960-1961, when a chapel was added in commemoration of the 150th anniversary of the Seminary's founding.
 A two-story library wing was added in 1970, providing stacks, study carrels, and a library office.
 A Rare Books Room was completed in commemoration of the Seminary's 175th Anniversary in 1985.
 Another major renovation of the Seminary building was completed in 1999, providing more library, office, and classroom space, in order to meet the needs of our growing ministry.
 The Willson Center was purchased in 2008 to provide space for the Biblical Counseling Institute, library storage and student housing.

 The Department of Education gave approval for the Seminary to grant the Master of Divinity (MDiv) degree in 1971.
 The Association of Theological Schools (ATS) granted full accreditation to the Seminary in 1994.
 The Seminary has also been approved by the Department of Education and ATS to grant the Master of Theological Studies (MTS) and the Doctor of Ministry (DMin) degrees.
 In November 2013, RPTS received approval from ATS for a Distance Learning program.